FAIR-by-Design-Methodology/microlearning/resources/03 Design/design.md

     All templates are readily available for use in the specialised [templates repository](https://github.com/FAIR-by-Design-Methodology/templates).
 See the detailed training on how to use it step by step.

+??? question "What about instructor notes"

+    Need to be detailed enough so that anyone can reuse the slides properly.
+Don't put them in the slide deck.
+This is what the learning content file is for.

 ## How to develop the learning content